 Cherry Brandy

 Some people call this Kirsch or Kirschwasser and it does contain alcohol.
-If you are making this for children, or for people who don’t drink alcohol, you can substitute with cherry juice.
+If you are making this for children, or for people who don't drink alcohol, you can substitute it with cherry juice.
 You could also use blackcurrant juice, although this would alter the flavour of the trifle somewhat.

 Decorations

-You don’t have to put any decorations on it you don’t want to.
+You don't have to put any decorations on it if you don't want to.
 You could just serve it plain, covered in cream.

 Steps to make black forest trifle